jigarius/drupal-migration-example/README.md

 * **plugin:** The plugin responsible for reading the source data.
 In our case we use the _migrate_source_csv_ module which provides the source plugin _csv_.
 * **path:** Path to the data source file - in this case, the [program.data.csv](import/program/program.data.csv) file.
 * **header_row_count:** This is a plugin-specific parameter which allows us to skip a number of rows from the top of the CSV.
 I found this parameter in the plugin class file, but I'm sure it must also be mentioned in the documentation for the _migrate_source_csv_ module.
 * **keys:** This parameter defines a number of columns in the source data which form a unique key in the source data.
 Luckily in our case, the program.data.csv provides a unique ID column so things get easy for us in this migration.
 This unique key will be used by the migrate module to relate records from the source with the records created in our Drupal site.
 With this relation, the migrate module can interpret changes in the source data and update the relevant data on the site.
-To execute an update, we use the parameter `--update` while our `drush migrate-import` command.
+To execute an update, we use the parameter `--update` with our `drush migrate-import` command.
 * **fields:** This parameter defines provides a description for the various columns available in the CSV data source.
 These descriptions just appear in the UI and explain purpose behind each column of the CSV.

 # Migration definition: Destination